 - Relatives who need to cover funeral expenses for a deceased victim;

 - Individuals who relied on a deceased victim as their primary source of support; and

 - Guardians on behalf of a deceased and or incapacitated victim.

 Do you think you qualify to receive an award from the Florida Victim Compensation Fund?
-Contact the experienced legal team at Lavent Law, P.A. for help with your case.
+Contact an experienced attorney for further help with this matter.